 The most common health and safety hazards in the warehouse include:

 In its 3220 Worker Safety Series publication, the Occupational Safety and Health Administration (OSHA) from the U.S. Department of Labor concluded:

 The fatal injury rate for the warehousing industry is higher than the national average for all the industries.

 So, increasing the safety within the warehouse is not only the right thing to do, but also the smart thing to do.
-You will either incur expenses now to prevent an accident or later to defend your business in court.
+You will either incur expenses now to prevent an accident or later have to defend your business in court.
 The right and smart thing to do is to be proactive and provide a secure and safe workplace within the warehouse.